jacobgawel/mobile-web-cw2/README.md

 - `/admin/session` - Admin session details which hold the tokens for the admin API endpoints
 - `/admin/dashboard` - Admin dashboard (only accessible if logged in as an admin)

+### Extra notes

+- When restarting an election as an admin, all votes for the candidates are zeroed.
+- You may have to refresh the webpage occasionally to see the update on the home page since the website is an SPA.